The average hourly pay for an Interpreter or Translator is $20.18.

 Interpreter or Translator Job Listings

-Pay by Experience Level for Interpreter or Translator
+What is the Pay by Experience Level for Interpreter or Translators?

 Pay Difference by Location